nategeisinger/myfirstrepo/README.md

 # myfirstrepo
-Learning how to use GitHub
+Learning how to use GitHub in my first repo.